 Remember that changes don’t always have to be big ones.
 Start with small ones and use them as stepping stones to achieve better outcomes in retaining staff and building patient satisfaction.

 Want additional resources to boost morale, retention, and patient care?
-Use our toolkit to uncover data and tips on how to improve patient and staff experiences in 2022.
+Use our toolkit to uncover data and tips on how to improve patient and staff experiences.